 So what are the best ways to actually get there?

 Japan Airlines is one of our absolute favorites, whether you’re flying economy, business, or first class.
 And these are now easily bookable online with American Airlines miles.

 Japan Airlines (or JAL) boasts some of the largest seats you’ll find in an economy cabin, with up to 34 inches of legroom and seats that are nearly 19 inches wide.
 It puts competing airlines to shame, and that extra space matters for the long flights across the Pacific.
 American charges 35,000 miles each way for an economy ticket on JAL.

 JAL’s business is truly one of the best in the world, with ultra-private seats (called SkySuites) that recline into a long bed and some of the best service and meals you’ll find in the skies.

 Read our review of this outstanding business class on the flight from Chicago-O’Hare (ORD) to Tokyo-Narita (NRT).
 At just 60,000 AAdvantage miles each way, it’s a steal.

 ANA is another top-notch carrier, ranked among the world’s best airlines.
 And there are a few options to book.

 For starters, you could use ANA’s own MileageClub program, which has some of the lowest rates to get to Japan you’ll find.
-And you don’t need to fly ANA to earn these miles, as you can transfer them directly from American Express Membership Rewards points earned from cards like the American Express Platinum.
+And you don’t need to fly ANA to earn these miles, as you can transfer them directly from American Express Membership Rewards points earned from cards like the Platinum Card from American Express

 ANA charges different rates based on whether you’re traveling during low, regular, or high season.
 And go figure, the 2020 Olympics fall in the high season.
 All award rates are round-trip – and you have to book a round-trip flight when using ANA MileageClub miles.